 Spatsizi Plateau Wilderness Provincial Park was established in 1975 and the name Spatsizi is a native Tahltan word meaning “red goat”, a name given to the Rocky Mountain Goats of the area because of their habit of rolling in the iron oxide colored dirt which changes their normal white coats to red.
 The Collingwoods have been hosting anglers at their Spatsizi Wilderness Lodge on Laslui Lake for more than three decades and developed one of the most unique sport fishing lodges in the Canadian North.
 The Collingwood’s reputation as fishing and hunting outfitters is legendary.

-The angling packages offered by the Collingwoods compare favorably to the finest Alaskan fly-out lodges.
+The angling packages offered by Spatsizi River Outfitters compare favorably to the finest Alaskan fly-out lodges.
 Each two anglers share a well-appointed cabin adjacent to the lodge, and there are only eight fishermen each week.
 Spatsizi is the only lodge licensed to guide and fly anglers in the wild and pristine 3,000 square mile Spatsizi Plateau Wilderness Provincial Park that surrounds them.

 The lodge has an outpost camp on one distant river that is a popular reminder of what few true wilderness experiences remain.
 Discriminating fly fishermen can define the success of their trips with large numbers of 14 to 16 inch fish, or fewer numbers of trophy trout.
 It all happens in one of the most scenic spots in Canada, and moose, caribou, stone sheep, bear, and mountain goats share each day of fishing.
 There are no black flies, and mosquitoes are only a slight nuisance for a few of the first weeks of the short season.

 Spatsizi is a rare combination of Canadian atmosphere deep in the heart of an unspoiled wilderness.
 It is Canada the way most imagine it should be with beautiful forests, crystal clear fish-infested streams, and friendly folks.
-The Collingwood family hosts anglers only during July and August.
+The Gilson and Collingwood families hosts anglers only during July and August.
 Every week of their short season affords excellent angling and there is very little space available each year.

 Reservations & Rates

-Package Cost: The cost of the week-long Eastslope Adventures package is $6,850 per person (double occupancy)
+The cost of the week-long Spatsizi Lodge package is $8,800.00 USD per person (double occupancy).

 The Spatsizi Plateau Wilderness Park is located in north central British Columbia at the headwaters of the Stikine River.